 A) Cleaning instructions for mouth guards.

 You should always clean your appliance after every time you wear it.
-The same dental plaque and debris that tends to accumulate on your teeth will build up on it too.
+The same dental plaque and debris that tend to accumulate on your teeth will build upon it too.

 1) Scrub it.

 At a minimum, you should always rinse your guard off with cool water after wearing it.
 And, ideally, you’ll take the time to scrub it too.

 A little brush, like a kids toothbrush, makes the best tool for this job.
 But if you don’t have one handy, using your regular brush, a Q-tip, a corner of a towel or even just your finger can be better than nothing.

 2) Let it dry out.

 After you’ve scrubbed your guard, let it dry out thoroughly.
 If you don’t, it can become an active breeding ground for bacteria.

 Besides just brushing, you may find that using a soaking solution helps to keep your mouthpiece fresh and clean.